 Hydrilla - An Invasive Water Weed

-SOLitude Lake Management was hired in September, 2016 to survey, assess, and map the extent of hydrilla and other problem weeds in the high-priority segments of the Delaware & Raitan Canal.
-The Authority received the SAV delineation report in December 2016 for these segments.
-The survey report indicates that, for the 18.31 miles surveyed, SAV was collected at 96 percent of the sites, confirming the spatial extent and diversity of vegetation in the Canal.
-Hydrilla was observed at 56 percent of the survey sites.
+SOLitude Lake Management was hired in August 2017 to survey, assess, and map the extent of hydrilla and other problem weeds in the Manasquan Reservoir and adjacent wetlands.
+The Authority received the SAV delineation report in November 2017.
+The survey report indicates that hydrilla was observed at 65% of the survey sites in the Reservoir.
+The complete 2017 Manasquan Reservoir SAV Delineation Report is available here.

 Based on this information, the Authority hired Princeton Hydro in April 2018 to prepare an Aquatic Plant Management Plan for the Manasquan Reservoir.
 This plan will be available in early 2019.